VictorQueiroz/AndroidApplicationInspector/README.md

 # Application Inspector

-List all installed applications and their details.
+List all your applications and their package IDs; for free.

 ## Example